 We had brought groceries with us in case we needed to cook.
 Since we had got such wonderful hosts that treated us with great warmth, we didn’t use much of it.
 We quickly handed it over to our hosts, distributed chocolates among kids, and departed back home the next morning.
 We were beaming with confidence and pride of having achieved two stepping stones (Ahupe valley and Gorakhgad).

 There is a famous saying in this region, “If you have lost your confidence, creativity, self-belief or want to accomplish something big; Just head to Sahaydris and its forts, explore it and you shall find the way to deal with the task.”

-Sahaydris teach you to focus on the present task, use resources well, keep your mind steady is a difficult situation.
+Sahaydris teach you to focus on the present task, use resources well and keep your mind steady in a difficult situation.
 That’s what you need to handle any problem.
 Isn’t it?

 Advisory for First Time travellers undertaking the Gorakhgad Fort Trek

 For individuals undertaking the Gorakhgad fort trek for the first time (or otherwise), it is important to keep some things and tips in mind.
 Here’s an experience-based advisory for your benefit –

 |Ideally, visit in a group of 5+ participants.|

 |Do not smoke or consume alcohol before or during the trek.|

 |Carry basic medicines kit.|